Oblong/splash/README.md

 ### Environment

 By default, `splash` deposits Leap proteins to a local pool called "leap".
-You can specify a different pool to deposit the Leap's information in to via the `LEAP_POOL` environment variable.
+You can specify a different pool to use via the `LEAP_POOL` environment variable.
 Note that this pool must exist before you run `splash.`

     $ p-create my_new_leap_pool
     $ LEAP_POOL=my_new_leap_pool ./splash

 ## Output Format

+To see the output from `splash` in a human-readable format, use the peek command.
+`peek leap` (or the name of some other pool you specified) at the command line.

 `splash` produces proteins of the following format: